The Phoenix Park is one of the largest enclosed public parks in any capital city in Europe.

 We wish to advise that any organised activity or event taking place at the Phoenix Park must first have received permission from Park Management.
 Applicants are generally required to also sign an indemnity form and submit a copy of public liability insurance.
 If you wish to apply for a licence to hold an event / activity or a permit for photography and filming, please click here.

-A timetable of Upcoming Events in 2023 is available to download here: Events List 2023
+A timetable of Upcoming Events in 2024 is available to download here Events List 2024 (PDF).

 Please check this timetable for remaining free dates before submitting your permit application.
 You may also use the form on this page to apply for a licence or permit for Grangegorman Military Cemetery or Arbour Hill Cemetery.